cahya-wirawan/rwkv-tokenizer/README.md

 - OpenAI Tiktoken
 - The Rust RWKV tokenizer

 The comparison is done using this [jupyter notebook](tools/rwkv_tokenizers.ipynb) in a M2 Mac mini.
-TThe Rust RWKV tokenizer is around 8.2x faster than the original tokenizer and 4.9x faster than OpenAI Tiktoken.
+The Rust RWKV tokenizer is around 17x faster than the original tokenizer and 9.6x faster than OpenAI Tiktoken.

 ![performance-comparison](data/performance-comparison.png)

 ## Bugs
 ~~There are still bugs where some characters are not encoded correctly.~~ The bug have been fixed in the version 0.3.0.
+*This tokenizer is my very first Rust program, so it might still have many bugs and silly codes :-)*